houzhijian/houzhijian.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Vision and Language
+  - Video and Language
-  - First-person Vision
+  - Long-form Video Understanding
-  - Video Moment Retrieval
+  - Multi-modal Foundation Models

 # Education to show in About widget
 education: